ZaidShahzad/Khan-Academy-Checkers/README.md

 # Khan-Academy-Checkers
-A checkers game written in Javascript built using Khan Academy.
+A checkers game written in Javascript with custom graphics, custom scoreboard, built using Khan Academy.